Kim Kardashian Teases 2017 Holiday Card Like a Christmas Advent Calendar

 Day 3: Kim posted a photo of Kourtney Kardashian's youngest of her and Scott Disick's three children, son Reign Disick, 2.
 Like Saint, he is also shirtless.

-See more Kardashian family Christmas cards and other holiday photos:
+See past Kardashian and Jenner family Christmas cards:

 instagram.com/teamkimye